OpenExoplanetCatalogue/open_exoplanet_catalogue/README.md

 --------------
 The following list contains links to other catalogues, websites and apps that are derived from or make use of the Open Exoplanet Catalogue.

+ * [oec_plots](https://github.com/hannorein/oec_plots): Plots and example scripts that make use of the Open Exoplanet Catalogue.
  * [oec_iphone](https://github.com/hannorein/oec_iphone): Compressed files, references to refereed publications, resized images and legacy support for various versions of the mobile version are in the repository.
  * [Visual Exoplanet Catalogue](http://exoplanet.hanno-rein.de): Website with various visualizations of orbits, planet sizes and habitable zones.
 It also includes a plotting tool to generate correlation diagrams.
 Note that this website does not fully support binary star systems yet.
  * [iPhone Exoplanet App](http://exoplanetapp.com): Popular iOS application with many visualizations of the entire catalogue.
 Version 9.1 and later will fully support planets in multiple star systems.